tuxdna/tuxdna.github.io/pages/machine-learning.md

 ## Kinds of Learning

+ Supervised Learning: _Regression_, _Classification_

+ Unsupervised Learning: _Clustering_, _Collaborative Filtering_ / _Recommeder Systems_, _Reinforcement Learning_

+### Supervised

-### Supervised - given a dataset where right answers were known
+Supervised - Given a dataset where right answers were known, the machine learns to estimate the right answers for unknow data.

+#### Regression

- * Regression - predict continuous valued output
+Regression - predict continuous valued output

-   * linear regression
+ * Linear Regression

-    * with one variable - univariate
+   * Univariate - with one variable

-    * multiple variables - multivariate
+   * Multivariate - multiple variables

-    * hypotheses, cost function and its minimization
+   * Hypotheses, Cost Function and its Minimization

-   * gradient descent algorithm; convex function; batch gradient descent
+ * Techniques Used

+   * Gradient Descent Algorithm

+   * Convex Function

+   * Batch Gradient Descent

-   * normal equation
+   * Normal Equation

+#### Classification

- * Classification - discreete valued output
+ Classification involves discreete valued output.

+ * Machine makes decision based on experience, and in the process, emulate certain forms of human decision making.

+ * Used in Predictive Analytics and Spam Detection

 ### Unsupervised

 #### Clustering

+##### Components

+     - An Algorithm
+     - A notion of Similarity / Dissimilarity
+     - Stop Condition

+##### Objective

+ * Objective is to group similar / related items together

+##### Grouping items

+Items are generally grouped together using a mean or centroid of the measures ( similarity / dissimilarity ).

  * Clustering